HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/data_validation/README.md

 ```

 4. Import to the database.
-- Using mongoDB compass to import the validated JSON files.
+- Using mongoDB compass to import the validated JSON files (just click and click).

 ![alt text](./img/ImportToDatabase.PNG "Import data with mongoDB compass")

-- However, importing by this method does not work due to the memory limitation of mongoDB compass (512MB only - because I am using free cluster of Mongodb atlas :( I'm broke!).
+- However, importing by this method does not work due to the memory limitation of mongoDB atlas (512MB only - because I am using free cluster of Mongodb atlas :( I'm broke!).

 ![alt text](./img/MongodbCompass.PNG "Memory limitation")